Substance Use Disorder Medications

 Monthly injection

-Helps normalize brain signaling that gets disrupted by long-term drinking, especially the balance between excitatory (glutamate) and calming (GABA) activity, which drive cravings and a “wired/uneasy” feeling
+Acamprosate Campral Helps normalize brain signaling disrupted by long-term drinking, especially the balance between excitatory (glutamate) and calming (GABA) activity, which drive cravings and a “wired/uneasy” feeling Can reduce cravings and support abstinence

-May help with lingering restlessness/irritability/sleep disruption
+May help with lingering restlessness, irritability, and sleep disruption

 Pill taken multiple times daily (commonly 3)